Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Emmanuel Rosner - Guggenheim Securities LLC

 Okay.
 I understand.
 And then just one quick final one.
-So, there was 16% conversion on the organic growth in the quarter.
+So, there was 16% conversion on organic growth in the quarter.
 You're looking for 20% for the full year.
 What is sort of like the drivers of improved conversion going forward?

 Jonathan M. Collins - Dana, Inc.

 Yeah.
 A little bit of seasonality.
-But if you step back just from the second quarter and look at the first half, the conversion on the sales growth organically in the first half has been more like 25%, which actually mean second half conversion will be lower than the first half to be able to get to the 20%.
-And the seasonal impact of lower sales has a bit of an impact on us, so you have less growth.
+But if you step back just from the second quarter and look at the first half, the conversion on the sales growth organically in the first half has been more like 25%, which actually means second half conversion will be lower than the first half to be able to get to the 20%.
+And the seasonal impact of lower sales has a bit of an impact on that, so you have less growth.
 And then the other element is the JL Wrangler launch that we have within the second half of this year.
 So, those are really the drivers as to why the conversion will be slightly lower in the second half versus first half.
 But we have confidence that we will be able to get to about the 20% mark by the end of the year.

 Emmanuel Rosner - Guggenheim Securities LLC